What Are the Best Real Estate Agent Certifications and Designations?

 - Maintain your standing as an active member of NAR.

 If you're selling, buying, or managing luxury homes, you'll need this certification to gain a competitive edge.
-Sellers and buyers will be assured that you have the necessary experience, knowledge, and confidence to handle their affluence.
-The training provided in the course of this certification will assist you in closing more transactions at an increased price point.
+Afterward, sellers and buyers will rest assured that you have the necessary experience, knowledge, and confidence to handle their affluence.
+Additionally, the training provided through this certification will help you close more transactions at an increased price point.

 - You’ll need to complete one of three training options, which start at $395.